Mission, Vision & Values

 We are faith-centric.
 On our campus, you will find prayer and meditation rooms, weekly prayer circles, Sunday morning and evening services as well as all-campus services led by our pastoral care team.
 While our roots are strongly in the Mennonite tradition, we welcome spiritual diversity and have nearly 20 denominations represented among residents.
 We encourage the rich opportunities for engagement, discussion and sharing such diversity brings.
 (Heritage, Authenticity)

 We lead creatively through our thought-provoking event programming and spaces such as the Shenandoah Valley Lyceum and the Park Gables Gallery.
 Our partnerships with The Arts Council of the Valley and the Shenandoah Valley Bach Festival have brought generations together to appreciate the arts.
 (Innovation)

 We believe it’s important to build diverse, authentic relationships.
 Our partnerships with Harrisonburg City Schools, the Boys and Girls Club and Eastern Mennonite University allow us to cultivate both intergenerational and multi-cultural learning experiences.
 (Authenticity, Innovation)

-We are the only continuing care community in all of Virginia to offer Green House Homes.
-Woodland Park provides complete living care in a setting that is closer to home, with private beds and bathrooms.
-This design allows staff and residents to develop deep relationships in a setting with proven emotional and physical benefits.
+Woodland Park, our complete living care option, provides care in a setting that is closer to home, with private beds and bathrooms.
+This design allows staff and residents to develop deep relationships with proven emotional and physical benefits.
 (Heritage, Authenticity, Innovation)